 Finally, how did this all factor into deciding the ultimate winner of Splatfest?

-Rather than the weighted averages that characterized the Splatfests of the original game, it looks like Splatoon 2 will be simplifying things down to a question of category dominance.
+Rather than the weighted sums (Edit 8/6/2017 11:41 am EDT: not averages, doofus) that characterized the Splatfests of the original game, it looks like Splatoon 2 will be simplifying things down to a question of category dominance.
 And with a count of one category to two, Team Cake vs. Team Ice Cream has its victor.